 Option 1: Overnight in Girdwood.

 I have a complete guide to Girdwood coming soon, but I highly recommend staying in Girdwood for at least a night on the way there or back.
 The Hotel Alyeska is one of Alaska’s best hotels, with a spa, pool, fine dining, hiking, mountain biking, great local pubs, and restaurants.
 This is my favorite town in Alaska.
-I was a big snowboarder and lived here in winter, basically.
+I was a big snowboarder and basically lived here in winter.
 You can ride the tram to the top of the mountains for great views of 7 glaciers, fancy cocktails, or just a brisk hike.
 I love Girdwood so much I got married here (wedding image above).

 Option 2: Visit the Alaska Wildlife Conservation Center

 After the train leaves Girdwood, it continues to a stop called Portage – named after Portage glacier.
 Here you can get off and choose to visit the Alaska Wildlife Conservation Center.
 The Alaska Wildlife Conservation Center is an animal rehabilitation and research center.
 They save certain animals and release them into the wild if they are able.
 Some animals like Chena, the lynx that was abused and kept in a chicken coop her whole life, were brought to the center and live a pampered life as close to the wild as they can get.
 The center has also successfully reintroduced an extinct group of wood bison back to the wilds of Alaska.
-It’s a large area with lots of room for the animals, and you can spend time walking around and viewing the brown and black bears that live there full time, the lynx, and other animals such fox, muskox, moose, and eagle.
+It’s a large area with lots of room for the animals, and you can spend time walking around and viewing the brown and black bears that live there full time, along with lynx, and other animals such fox, muskox, moose, and eagle.

 While you’re visiting the center, the train continues to Whittier – it will pick you up on its return from Whitter.
 For those that want to go on a glacier and wildlife cruise in Whitter, you’ll stay on the train.
 You should 100% make this stop unless you’ve booked the glacier cruise for the day.